 Specifically, who can bring such claims is covered under NRS 134 or “succession” statutes.
 This outlines who is a legal heir and had rights to bring a lawsuit.
 Family relationship may not be enough, and each family member has vested rights.
 For example, Under NRS 134 parents may lose claims if the deceased child is married or has children.
 Therefore, it is important to recognize who has legal rights to pursue the wrongful death claims under NRS 134 as a first step in the wrongful death analysis.

-The legal team at Benson & Bingham has a proven history of successfully pursuing various types of wrongful death claims.
+The Las Vegas wrongful death attorneys at Benson & Bingham has a proven history of successfully pursuing various types of wrongful death claims.
 The list below is an example of the scenarios which we have succeeded on behalf of families:

 Fatal Motor Vehicle Accident – Theses accidents are often the result of distracted or drunk driving, running red lights, following to closely, driving while fatigued, driving to fast for condition and speeding.
 Many of the wrongful death claims handled by our firm involve semi trucks, tractor-trailers, busses or large commercial vehicles.